The Link Between Depression and ADHD

 Treatment for both conditions usually involves a combination of medication and meetings with a therapist.

-• Some ADHD drugs don’t involve stimulants and don’t have the same side effects.
+- Some ADHD drugs don’t involve stimulants and don’t have the same side effects.
 But they may not work as quickly.
-Your doctor might give you a combination of stimulants and non-stimulant drugs.
+Your doctor might give you a combination of stimulant and non-stimulant drugs.

-• Antidepressants may also help with the symptoms of ADHD, either in place of stimulants or as part of a combination of drugs to treat both conditions.
+- Antidepressants may also help with symptoms of ADHD, either in place of stimulants or as part of a combination of drugs to treat both conditions.
+Antidepressants won’t help with ADHD directly, but they can help with crankiness or moodiness.

 Psychotherapy can offer ways to manage your symptoms and live a healthy life.
 A therapist can give you strategies to deal with everyday challenges, such as issues with friends, family, work, or school.